 - Bruising – more common in people with sensitive skin

-Many people ask us “who do I file my claim against” following an an incident involving laser hair removal burns on legs which they sustained during a treatment.
-The answer is that it depends on several factors which are detailed below:
+Many people ask us, “who do I file my claim against” following an incident involving laser hair removal burns on legs they sustained during a treatment.
+The answer is that it depends on several factors, which are below:

 - Your initial contact with a beauty salon/clinic

 - The expertise of a laser treatment technician/professional